 Alexander Ivashkin Music Scholarships

-3 x 25% fee waivers were available to new MMus Performance students starting in 2016.
+3 x 25% fee waivers were available to new MMus Performance and Related Studies students.
 Find out if you're eligible for these scholarships.

 How to apply